 I found that one of the best ways to give profound meaning to life—almost instantly—is to treat the body with respect and compassion.
 Most of us unconsciously transfer all the psychological pain we cannot handle on a mental level to our bodies.
 We develop eating disorders and obsess over exercise as a way to recreate and relive a sort of past-based life in the present moment.

 Happiness and serenity have a lot to do with being in the present moment.
 However, many of us do not achieve this state because we dwell in the past or become preoccupied with how to escape it by living for a “better” future.
 When we project or stake our happiness on the hypothetical achievement of a future circumstance, we sabotage our ability to be happy in the present and reinforce a self-destructive mindset that will likely persist into the magical “future” we are hoping for.
-To release ourselves from this cycle, we must shift our lives toward a spiritual reality that can transform our pain into joy.
+To release ourselves from this cycle, I believe in the integration of healthy practices with spirituality.

 True love and kindness don’t come from a healthy body or a rational mind that dwells in negative thoughts and memories; they come from a much subtler reality I call the “heart”.
 There is much to say about the unkind reality created by the rational mind which ignores much of the heart’s reality in most culture structures.
 The rational mind is a great servant that becomes dangerous when turned into a master—the heart is the only master that can create a kind and healthy reality.